red010182/mobile-export-scripts-illustrator/README.md

 Mobile Export Script for Illustrator
 =================================

-Script for exporting Illustrator artboards to Android and iOS PNG24 assets in the proper directory structure and scale types.
+Script for exporting Illustrator artworks to Android and iOS PNG24 assets in the proper directory structure and scale types.

 How To
 ---